English Evaluation Test (EET)

 The Institute requires all entering international graduate students to take the EET if their primary language of instruction has not been English from the age of six through high school.

-A student does not need to take the EET if English is not a his/her first language, but s/he has attended all schooling from the age of six in English.
+A student does not need to take the EET if s/he has attended all schooling from the age of six in English.
 Many students from India, Malaysia, Singapore and other Asian countries, as well as African and Caribbean countries such as South Africa, Nigeria, Ghana and St. Lucia fall into this category.

 Why do new international graduate students take the EET?

-In accordance with the MIT Committee on Graduate School Policy (1982), newly admitted international graduate students should take the English Evaluation Test (EET) as a means of determining the current level of their academic English skills.
+In accordance with the MIT policy, newly admitted international graduate students should take the English Evaluation Test (EET) as a means of determining the current level of their academic English skills.

 Who enforces the EET?

 Individual departments determine their policies regarding the EET.
-Members of the English Language Program are not responsible for regulations concerning who takes the exam, whether students act on recommended course work, or what happens if an international student is unable to be present the day of the EET.
+Members of the English Language Program are not responsible for regulations concerning who takes the exam, whether students act on any recommended course work, or what happens if an international student is unable to take the EET before the start of the semester.

 Do I need to register in advance in order to take the EET?